Symmetry-Accelerated Classical Simulation of Clifford-Dominated Circuits: Introduction

+We use these findings to accelerate classical simulation based on the sum-over-Cliffords method~\cite{Bravyi2019}.
+By grouping multiple non-Clifford gates and jointly decomposing them, we demonstrate large savings over the simulation of individual gates due to submultiplicative effects~\cite{Qassim2019}.
+Using our symmetry reduction techniques, we can compute such decompositions for symmetric unitaries supported on at most seven qubits using a consumer laptop, significantly exceeding the previous state of the art, limited to two qubits \cite{Qassim2019}.
 We explicitly demonstrate these improvements in the simulation of quantum Fourier transform (QFT) circuits and of (arbitrary, universal) measurement-based quantum computations (MBQCs).
-To list some examples, a 16-qubit QFT circuit can be simulated $\sim 10^{74}$ times faster using our results than using prior state-of-the-art techniques.
+To list some examples, a 16-qubit QFT circuit can be simulated two orders of magnitude faster using our results than using prior state-of-the-art stabilizer-based techniques.
 Additionally, our results enable an exponential improvement of the classical (weak) simulation of any (universally general) MBQC performed on an $n$-qubit Union Jack lattice and using only Pauli measurements.
-Our work is also interesting from a resource-theoretical perspective, as it allows the in-depth study of the non-stabilizer properties of important families of circuits using the stabilizer extent.
-Along this line, we make an extensive analysis of the properties of $C^{n-1}P (\theta)$ gates as well as of the unitaries generating hypergraph and generalized hypergraph quantum states.
+From a resource-theoretical perspective, our work allows the in-depth study of the nonstabilizer properties of important families of circuits using the stabilizer extent.
+Along this line, we make an extensive analysis of the properties of multicontrolled phase gates $C^{n-1}P (\theta)$ as well as of the unitaries generating hypergraph and generalized hypergraph quantum states, thoroughly investigating submultiplicativity effects and also the role played by entanglement in the optimal decompositions.

 Finally, let us outline the structure of this paper.
 Sec.~\ref{sec: Background} gives a brief introduction to the relevant background.
 In Sec.~\ref{sec: Results}, we present our theoretical results on the strong and weak symmetry reduction of the stabilizer extent and provide examples for when strong reduction is possible and when it is not.
-Sec.~\ref{sec: Practical demonstrations} is concerned with practical demonstrations of the benefits of our theoretical results: We analyze the non-stabilizerness of multi-controlled-phase gates and show how our techniques lead to exponential improvements in the sum-over-Cliffords simulation of QFT circuits, as well as in MBQC using hypergraph states.
+Sec.~\ref{sec: Practical demonstrations} is concerned with practical demonstrations of the benefits of our theoretical results: We analyze the nonstabilizerness of multicontrolled phase gates and show how our techniques lead to exponential improvements in the sum-over-Cliffords simulation of QFT circuits, as well as in MBQC using hypergraph states.
 In Sec.~\ref{sec: Conclusions}, we conclude with a discussion of our most important results and give an outlook on the impact of this paper and prospective future research.